freedomofpress/securedrop-protocol/README.md

 pip3 install -r requirements.txt
 ```

-Generate the FPF root key, the intermediate key, and the journalists long term keys and sign them all hierarchically.
+Generate the FPF root key, the intermediate key, and the journalists' long term keys, and sign them all hierarchically.
 ```
 python3 pki.py
 ```